 Advancement to Candidacy.
-Master's students must file a Candidacy for the Master's Degree - Thesis Plan I form after completing one-half of their course requirements and at least one quarter before completing all degree requirements, no later than the 5th quarter in residence.
+Master's students must file an Advancement to Candidacy form after completing one-half of their course requirements and at least one quarter before completing all degree requirements, no later than the 5th quarter in residence.
+This form will route on GradSphere to the Thesis Chair (to check committee membership, timing, etc), then the Graduate Program Coordinator (to check coursework completion, committee eligibility, and a receipt for payment) and the Graduate Advisor (for final checks), before routing to Graduate Studies.